fossabot/vesper/README.md

 Exokernel's distinctive trait is that it provides mechanisms but not policies.
 Vesper tries to move as many policy decisions as possible to the library OS.

 * Single-address-space is a mechanism for providing pointer transparency between processes.
 Sharing a buffer is nearly as simple as passing out its address.
+Even though single-address-space is not a basic requirement and may be seen as an imposed policy decision, it does provide mechanism for efficient data passing between protection domains.
+This is important for modern media-rich communications.

 * IPC is a mechanism providing secure interaction between processes.